What is Wi-Fi 7?

 How is Wi-Fi 7 better than previous generations?

-Wi-Fi 7 introduces 10 Gbps ports.
 As Wi-Fi access points become capable of true multi-gig speeds, many of them will feature 10 Gbps ports.
-An increase in speed potential allows for faster connections, but only if your Internet service plan is upgraded to a multi-gig option.
+An increase in speed potential allows for faster connections, but only if your internet service plan is upgraded to a multi-gig option.

-Modulation enters its 4096-QAM era.
 Wi-Fi 7 utilizes 4096-QAM, a modulation technique that can transmit far more data over the airwaves compared to the 1024-QAM used in Wi-Fi 6.
 Higher speeds become possible with Wi-Fi 7-capable devices, thanks to the increased data transmission rate.

-Bonded channels just got bigger.
-Wi-Fi 7 supports channels up to 320 MHz wide, double what Wi-Fi 6E offers.
+The new standard supports 320 MHz channels, doubling data capacity across the Wi-Fi 7 spectrum compared to Wi-Fi 6E.
 Such a wider bandwidth allows more data to pass through at once, further increasing speed.

 Wi-Fi 7 reduces interference